-Patients may be alarmed if a general dentist mentions that a tooth extraction may be needed during a routine appointment.
+Patients may be alarmed if a mentions that a tooth extraction may be needed during a routine appointment.
 A dentist’s primary goal is to preserve the teeth, but there some cases where a tooth cannot be saved using normal procedures.
 Understanding what situations can result in tooth removal and knowing the options available to address the resulting gap can help put patients at ease as they explore treatment options.

 Why may a tooth need to be extracted?